SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 * Statistical analysis:

-	+ keep all pbservations where the participant is above 18
+	+ keep all observations where the participant is above 18

-	+ provide descriptive statistics on age, income, HDI and mean scores of decisional procrastination, procrastination behavior,generalized procrastination and life satisfactor
+	+ provide descriptive statistics on age, income, HDI and mean scores of decisional procrastination, procrastination behavior, generalized procrastination and life satisfaction

 	+ provide histograms of Age and mean score of generalized procrastination

 	+ provide tables of the number count of participants in the survey by gender, work status and occupation

-	+ provide table of the number count of participants in the survey per contry in descending order
+	+ provide table of the number count of participants in the survey per country in descending order

 	+ provide how many people said they felt they were procrastinators and also said others thought they were procrastinators